Leucopogon parviflorus: Distribution and habitat

 Leucopogon parviflorus is native to Australia and grows widely across the entire coasts of the states of New South Wales, Victoria, South Australia, Tasmania.
-It also grows in the southern most parts of Queensland and Western Australia.
+It also grows in the southernmost parts of Queensland and Western Australia.
 The shrub also grows on the coastal areas of the Chatham Islands in New Zealand.
 It is wide growing in Australia.

 The shrub thrives in sandy dunes and flats, rocky cliff faces and headlands, and among coastal scrub and does best in soils that are a neutral pH.
 Since the 1970s studies have shown the shrub growing less in cliff and plateau environments, with an increase of growth in coastal habitats.

 The ideal altitude for Leucopogon parviflorus is within 50 meters of sea level.
 The ideal rainfall for the shrub is 1200-1400mm per annum.
 It thrives best in dune scrub or low-open forests behind beaches, surrounded by other shrubs such as Acacia Sophorae.

 The shrub can grow in varying levels of exposure.
 It can grow in full sun exposure as well as in mid-shaded areas and is tolerant to strong coastal winds.